Adaptive, Rate-Optimal Hypothesis Testing in Nonparametric IV Models: Introduction

-Before presenting the theoretical properties of our new test, we derive the \textit{minimax rate of testing} in $L^2$, which is the smallest rate of separation in $L^2$ distance between the null hypothesis and the nonparametric alternatives that ensures consistent testing uniformly over the latter.
-We establish the minimax result in two steps: First, we derive, for all possible tests, a lower bound for the type I error uniformly over distributions satisfying the null hypothesis and the type II error uniformly over the nonparametric alternative NPIV functions separated from the null hypothesis by a rate $r_n$ that shrinks to zero as the sample size $n$ goes to infinity.
+Let $L^{2}(X)$ denote the space of square integrable function of $X$.
+Our new test is designed to test a composite null hypothesis $\mathcal{H}_{0}$ that is a closed, convex strict subset of $L^{2}(X)$ satisfying the NPIV model (\ref{npiv:model}).
+Before presenting the theoretical properties of our new test, we derive the \textit{minimax rate of testing} $r_{n}$ in $L^{2}$, which is the fastest rate of separation in root-mean squared distance between the null hypothesis $\mathcal{H}_{0}$ and the class of nonparametric alternative NPIV functions $\mathcal{H}_{1} (\delta r_{n})$ that enables consistent testing uniformly over the latter, with the rate $r_{n}$ shrinking to zero as the sample size $n$ goes to infinity and $\delta >0$ being a finite constant independent of $n$.
+We establish the minimax result in two steps: First, we derive, uniformly over all possible tests, a lower bound for the sum of the supremum of type I error over $\mathcal{H}_{0}$ and the supremum of type II error over $\mathcal{H}_{1} (\delta r_{n})$ separated from the null hypothesis by a rate $r_{n}$.
 Thus, there exists no other test that provides a better performance with respect to the sum of those errors.
-Second, we propose a test whose sum of the type I and the type II errors are bounded from above (by the nominal level) at the same separation rate $r_n$.
-This test is based on a modified leave-one-out sample analog of a quadratic distance between the restricted and unrestricted sieve NPIV estimators of $h$.
-The test is shown to attain the minimax rate of testing $r_n$ when the sieve dimension is chosen optimally according to the smoothness of the nonparametric alternative functions and the degree of the ill-posedness of the NPIV model (that depends on the smoothness of the conditional density of $X$ given $W$).
-We call this test minimax rate-optimal (with known model regularities).
+Second, we propose a test whose sum of the type I and the type II errors is bounded from above (by the nominal level) at the same separation rate $r_{n}$.
+This test is based on a modified leave-one-out sample analog of a quadratic distance between the restricted and unrestricted sieve NPIV (i.e., sieve two-stage least squares) estimators of $h$.
+The test is shown to attain the minimax rate of testing $r_{n}$ when the sieve dimension is chosen optimally according to the smoothness of the nonparametric alternative functions and the degree of the ill-posedness of the NPIV model (that depends on the smoothness of the conditional density of $X$ given $W$).
+This test is called minimax rate-optimal (with known model regularities).